netdisco/netdisco/README.txt

 Installation
     Netdisco has several Perl library dependencies which will be automatically installed.
-However it's *strongly* recommended that you first install DBD::Pg using your operating system packages.
-The following command will test for the existence of DBD::Pg on your system:
+However it's *strongly* recommended that you first install DBD::Pg and SNMP using your operating system packages.
+The following commands will test for the existence of them on your system:

      perl -MDBD::Pg\ 999
+     perl -MSNMP\ 999

     With that done, we can proceed...